anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-04-Author-ML-PySpark-Scripts.md

 ### 11.3.
 Dos and Donts, what's supported and what's coming
 1. Spark and Java should not be included in the image
 2. Push your custom container image into Google Container Registry
-3. Support for Google Artifact Registry is in the roadmap
+3. Support for Google Artifact Registry (preferred registry) has landed.
+The sample below will be updated soon to refelct GAR.

 ### 11.4.
 How to create a custom image
 This is FYI only.<br>